atomaszewicz/exif/README.md

 Having used f/3.5, my lens' largest aperture the most (and even my 2nd most used aperture was f/5.6, which is the lens' largest aperture for focal lengths above 70mm) means that I like to have a lot of light in my scene, but not a lot in focus.
 The later point implies that I like isolating one subject to have in focus.

 We note that though my camera can go up to ISO-10,000, I never shot above ISO-3200.
 This is no surprise, as I know the quality of the image begins to deteriorate above ISO-3200 on my decade-old camera.
-Further, I took more than half (52.8%) of my photos below and including ISO-500.
+Further, I took more than half (52.9%) of my photos below and including ISO-500, which figures, as I mostly shoot in the daytime.

+A shutter speed of 1/200 s is relatively slow, this agrees with what I know: that I mostly shoot still life, and rarely things like sports.
+The fastest shutter speed I used was 1/4000s, the maximum for my camera, but the slowest was 1.1s, not quite the 30s.
+In fact, I rarely did anything slower than 1/4s, with only 36 such occasions (1.5% of my shots).